sophchoe/Recommendation-Systems/README.md

 # Recommendation-Systems
-Recommendation system projects based on MIT Data Science course.
+This folder contains two Jupyter Notebooks for Recommendation System projects based on MIT/ Great Learning Data Science course: Amazon Product Recommendation System and Book Review Recommentation System.
 For both projects, the exploration of the following algorithms is done:

 ## 1. Rank-based